Reading from network

 : Serialized contract data stored in a Cell.

-Account state may be obtained using getContractState
+Account state may be obtained using the getContractState

 method.